-Compliment a hot woman on being hot and a man will run smack into her defenses, no matter how creative he is (and we can get very creative; this is Prime Directive stuff).
-But compliment a smart woman on being hot, or a funny woman on being smart, and unless he is a total dorkasaurus about it the man will double his odds at least, as his target correctly recognizes him as unusually perceptive, sensitive, brilliant, etc. Just a minor weakness in your defensive shield, that's all… nothing to be concerned about.
+Compliment a hot woman on being hot and a man will run smack into her defenses, no matter how creative he is.
+But compliment a smart woman on being hot, or a funny woman on being smart, and unless he is a total dork about it the man will double his odds at least, as his target correctly recognizes him as unusually perceptive, sensitive, brilliant.

-With men it's different: We assume you're just telling us what you think we want to hear… and that's fine!
-If you tell a successful man he's sexy, for example, he doesn't believe it the way you mean it; he has no new illusions of aesthetic grandeur.
-He thinks you're saying that his whole package, whatever it is, is enough a turn-on to fire your engines, and that's all.
-And that is all we need to hear, really.
+With men it's different: We assume you're just telling us what you think we want to hear, and that's fine!
+If you tell a successful man he's sexy, he doesn't believe it the way you mean it; he has no new illusions of aesthetic grandeur.
+He thinks you're saying that his whole package is enough a turn-on to fire your engines, and that's all.

-7. Women dress up for their girlfriends, not for us.
+7. Women dress up for their girlfriends, not for men.

-8. For women, no date is over until they've shared it with their friends.
+8. No date is over until they've shared it with their friends.

-This is not trivial.
-Her girlfriends are sure to grill her in the morning—and their opinion matters.
-And a pleasant, unremarkable date does not a story make.
-The advice Maxim gave guys was: Make sure, at some point in the evening, to provide her with some heroic conversational hook she can breathlessly convey in the AM. ("He picked a fight with the maitre d' because he didn't hold the door open for me!!")
 Otherwise, she's left with "I mean, it was good, he was nice," and her friends will shrug, and she'll start rethinking your interestingness, and before you know it the whole thing will collapse like a soufflé baking on a firing range.
 So ladies, if you like a guy and the date is heading down a boring path through no fault of his, feel free to step in and throw a wrench in the works just to see what he'll do.
-If he duds out it's better to find out sooner, and if you DO end up together, your "first date" story is going to live forever… so it'll strengthen your memoirs to make it a good one.

-9. Women don't want you to fix it; they want you to shut up and sympathize first.
+9. Women don't want you to fix it; they want you to shut up and sympathize.